Sage/carbon/docs/guides/storybook.md

 import {addDecorator} from '@storybook/react';
 ```

-then either import your decorators or defining them directly:
+then either import your decorators or define them directly:

 ```js
 import getThemeDecorator from './theme-decorators';